Commitment and Oblivious Transfer in the Bounded Storage Model with Errors

 $X$ is called a \textnormal{$k$-source} if $H_\infty(X) \geq k$. \end{definition}

-The conditional min-entropy $H_{\infty}(X \mid Y)$ measures the extractable private randomness from the variable $X$, given the correlated random variable $Y$ possessed by an adversary.
-The min-entropy has the problem of being sensitive to small changes in the probability distribution.
-Due to this fact the notion of \textit{smooth} min-entropy~\cite{AC:RenWol05} will be used (please refer to the Appendix for a longer discussion about the advantages of the smooth variants for cryptographic applications).
+The conditional min-entropy $H_{\infty}(X | Y)$ measures the extractable private randomness from the variable $X$, given the correlated random variable $Y$ possessed by an adversary.
+The min-entropy has the problem of being sensitive to small changes in the probability mass function and due to this fact the notion of \textit{smooth} min-entropy~\cite{AC:RenWol05} will be used (please refer to the Appendix for a longer discussion about the advantages of the smooth variants for cryptographic applications).

-\begin{definition}[Smooth min-entropy] Let $\varepsilon > 0$ and $P_{XY}$ be a probability distribution.
+\begin{definition}[Smooth min-entropy] Let $\varepsilon > 0$ and $P_{XY}$ be a probability mass functions.
 The \textnormal{$\varepsilon$-smooth min-entropy of $X$ given $Y$} is defined by

 \end{definition}